peppyhop/shop-search/CONTRIBUTING.md

 # Contributing to Shop Search

-Thank you for your interest in contributing to the `shop-search` library!
+Thank you for your interest in contributing to the `shop-client` library!
 This document provides guidelines and information for contributors.

 ## Table of Contents